janipalsamaki/excel-employee-training-reminders-robot/README.md

 This Python robot automates the training reminder process:

-- Reads the employee and training data from the Excel files. **No Excel application required!**
+- Reads the employee and training data from the Excel files.
+No Excel application required! **Accessing the Excel files is much more convenient, faster, and robust than interacting with the Excel UI.**
 - Finds the active employees (`Category` = `Employee`, `Status` = `Active`).
 - Sends an email reminder to all employees who have not completed all the required training.